cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--pgo-instr-use=<.profdata>`

-Use the specified `profdata` profile to guide compilation and generate an optimized executable program.
+Uses the specified `profdata` profile to guide compilation and generate an optimized executable program.

-This feature is not supported when compiling for macOS targets.
+This feature is temporarily unsupported when compiling for macOS targets.

 > **Note:**
 >